abbi-gaurav/abbi-gaurav.github.io/_posts/2014-10-08-Scala-putting-the-pieces-together.md

 ---
 layout: post
-title: Exploring various features of scala as a functional and objetc-oriented language
+title: Exploring various features of scala as a functional and object-oriented language
 category: scala
 tags: scala functional-programming
 ---

 Scala is a interesting language as it lets developers write code in both functional and object-oriented paradigms.
-While I have been learning functional programming as well as scala, everyday I come across features that lets me solve problems in a concise fashion which otherwise would have required a lot of boiler-plate code in a language like Java.
+While I have been learning functional programming as well as scala, everyday, I come across features that lets me solve problems in a concise fashion which otherwise would have required a lot of boiler-plate code in a language like Java.

 That being said, it is always good to write code that uses various concepts of a language together to solve a problem.
-Not only it helps in revising whatever one has learnt, but also improves the understanding of those concepts.
-This is quite similiar to learning a new tool, driving or any other new skill set.
+Not only it helps in revising/recollecting whatever one has learnt, but also improves the understanding of those concepts.
+This is quite similiar to learning a new tool or driving a car.
 More we do it in different interesting ways, better we understand.

 This blog provides a solution to a very common, but necessary requirement, finding the performance or compuatation time of a function or an algorithm.
-Using higher order functions, parametrzation, call-by-name and other features, I have tried to make it generic enough to be used for any function that computes a value.
+Using higher order functions, parameterization, call-by-name and other features, I have tried to make it generic enough to be used for any function that computes a value.

 I will provide the code first, then decompose the various parts.
-Here it goes
+Here it goes:

 {% highlight scala linenos %}